 1 - Rig a simple chest harness with a 4 foot sewn runner and a carabiner.
 Clip the loaded strands of the rope through the carabiner.
 This will help keep you upright.
 This technique is preferred if the rap is low angle.
 (This may be stating the obvious, but be sure and rig this before you start to rap!)

-2 – Rather than wear the pack on your back, let it hang from the rappel carabiner.
+2 – Rather than wear the pack on your back, let it hang from the rappel carabiner from an extended rappel.
+(Do NOT hang a heavy pack from your belay loop!)

 Rig for an extended rappel.

-Girth hitch a double / 4 foot runner on the pack’s master point (be sure this sewn loop on your pack is solid!)
+Girth hitch a double length / 120cm runner on the pack’s haul point.
+Be sure this sewn loop on your pack is solid; use both shoulder straps if you have any doubt.

 Clip the pack runner to your rappel carabiner with a locking carabiner.